Preconditioning across parameter space for the parametric Helmholtz equation: Introduction

 For a given linear system, i.e.\ a fixed parameter value, various methods for its efficient solution exist.
 While direct methods are feasible for systems of moderate size, larger systems require iterative solvers like Krylov methods~\cite{ipsen1998}.
 Their performance is highly dependent on the system's condition number, which can be reduced by using a preconditioner~\cite{wathen2015}.
 Performing preconditioning requires itself some computational resources, which are compensated by the realized reduction in Krylov iterations.
 Choosing the right preconditioner is application-specific and extensively studied~\cite{pearson2020,wathen2015}.

 When solving multiple linear systems, we would like to reduce the computational load.
-One could, for example, try to parameterize the preconditioner~\cite{contreras2018}.
+One could, for example, try to parameterize the preconditioner~\cite{contreras2018}. \begin{revenv} In a somehow similar spirit, a consistent body of recent research has leveraged machine learning tools, mainly neural networks, to improve the performance and generalization capabilities of classical solvers for parameter-dependent systems, e.g.,~\cite{chen2022,luz2020}.
+For the Helmholtz application we will address, this has been considered in~\cite{azulay2022multigrid, cui2025, giraud:hal-05157038, lerer2024multigrid}, and~\cite{khoo2019switchnet} constructs a neural network solver inspired by a preconditioner. \end{revenv}

 Another well-studied option is to recycle either the Krylov subspaces~\cite{parks2006} or the preconditioner(s).
 For the Helmholtz application we will consider, Krylov subspace recycling has been considered in~\cite{jin2009}.
-In this work, we will focus our attention on preconditioner recycling.
+In this work, we will focus our attention on preconditioner recycling. \begin{revenv} The strategy we will devise can thus be considered to be complementary to those in~\cite{jin2009,parks2006} and~\cite{azulay2022multigrid,chen2022,contreras2018,cui2025,giraud:hal-05157038,lerer2024multigrid,luz2020} \end{revenv}

 For this, we could take inspiration from~\cite{graham2021}, and apply a single preconditioner to multiple systems.
-Initial exploration of this approach has been performed for stochastic spectral finite element methods applied to the diffusion equation~\cite{ghanem1996,keese2004,pellissetti2000} and the Helmholtz equation~\cite{wang2019,jin2009}.
+Initial exploration of this approach has been performed for stochastic spectral finite element methods applied to the diffusion equation~\cite{ghanem1996,keese2004,pellissetti2000} and the Helmholtz equation~\cite{jin2009, wang2019}.
 Preconditioning was performed through block-diagonal preconditioning, where a single mean-based preconditioner is used in a block-diagonal setting.
 These ideas were then applied to the much more challenging Navier-Stokes equations, where the stochastic Galerkin discretization of said equations was investigated numerically~\cite{powell2012}.
 Outside the stochastic Galerkin framework, we can make use of mean-based preconditioning as well, which was initially explored for the diffusion equation~\cite{eiermann2007,ernst2009}.
 To get a complete overview of the history of mean-based preconditioning, we refer the reader to an excellent overview by Owen Pembery~\cite[Section~4.7]{pembery2020}.
 While mean-based preconditioning is computationally efficient, it might break down if the effect of parameter changes on the matrix is large.